Foreman overview and concepts

 • Provision virtual machines from virtual image templates.

-• Use the same PXE-based boot methods as bare-metal providers.
+• Use the same PXE-based boot methods that you use to provision bare-metal hosts.

 A typical Foreman deployment consists of the following components: a Foreman server, Smart Proxy servers that mirror content from Foreman server, and hosts that receive content and configuration from Foreman server and Smart Proxy servers.